viadataio/eins-documentation/README.md

 <img src="eins.png" height="164" width="128">

 ## Introduction

-This repository contains a solution for a decentralized privacy preserving contact tracing system.
+This repository contains a solution for a decentralized privacy preserving contact tracing system named <a href="https://ichhabs.app">EINS</a>.

 ### Goal